Get a property report and suburb profile for any property in Australind

 Australind suburb profile

 Australind is a picturesque suburb located in the South West region of Western Australia, approximately 12km north of Bunbury.
-Nestled along the Leschenault Estuary, it offers stunning waterfront views and a tranquil lifestyle.
-Known for its family-friendly atmosphere, Australind boasts excellent schools, parks, and recreational facilities, making it an ideal location for families and retirees.
-The suburb features a mix of modern housing developments and established homes, catering to diverse preferences.
-With its close proximity to Bunbury, residents enjoy easy access to shopping, dining, and entertainment options, while still relishing the peace of suburban living.
+Nestled along the Leschenault Estuary, it offers stunning water views and a relaxed lifestyle.
+Known for its family-friendly atmosphere, Australind features a mix of modern housing developments and natural beauty, with plenty of parks and recreational areas.
+The suburb provides convenient access to local amenities, including schools, shopping centres, and healthcare facilities.
+Its proximity to both the coast and the city of Bunbury makes Australind an attractive choice for those seeking a balance between coastal living and urban convenience.

 Australind property market performance

-Australind's property market has experienced significant growth over the past 12 months, with house values increasing by 15.9%.
-The current median house price stands at $700,000, reflecting strong demand in the area.
-However, there has been no activity in the unit market, with no units sold or change in unit values.
+Australind’s property market has experienced significant growth over the past 12 months, with house values increasing by 17.1% and unit values by 18.8%.
+The median house price now stands at $845,000, reflecting strong demand in the area.

-Sales activity for houses has been robust, with 112 houses sold over the past 12 months.
-Houses are selling relatively quickly, with a median of 43 days on the market, indicating a healthy demand for residential properties.
+Sales activity has been robust, with 60 houses and 5 units sold in the past year.
+Houses are selling quickly, with a median of just 12 days on the market, while units take slightly longer at 19 days, indicating a healthy market for both property types.

 HousesUnits